shahriar-hasan-mickey/A-simple-C-Compiler/README.md

 ```
 will show a the pattern in which you will need to provide the required lex and yacc files along with the input file.
 <br/><br/>
-But for the ease of implementation the command to insert is shown below:
+But for the ease of implementation the command to provide in the terminal is shown below:

 ```
 ./script.sh <file.y> <file.l> <input_file_name.c>